Role Model In Society

 On camera, Barkley declared, “I’m not a role model.
 I’m not paid to be a role model.
 I’m paid to wreak havoc on the basketball court.
 Parents should be role models.
 Just because I dunk a basketball doesn’t mean I should raise your kids.”

-Red herring aside—no sane person was asking Charles Barkley to raise their children—the commercial ignited a cultural firestorm, sparking a debate that still lingers to this day.
-What responsibilities do athletes bear in society, what is reasonable to expect of our public figures, and most importantly, precisely what does it mean to be a role model?
+Red herring aside, no sane person was asking Charles Barkley to raise their children, the commercial ignited a cultural firestorm, sparking a debate that still lingers to this day.
+What responsibilities do star athletes bear in society, what is reasonable to expect of our public figures, and most importantly, precisely what does it mean to be a role model?

 As with most things, it depends on who you ask.
-Ask a starry-eyed young boy, and you’ll get one answer.
-It’s the dunks, the home runs, the tweener, and the rocket forehand.
-Kids aren’t dissecting ethics quite yet—they want to emulate what dazzles them.
+Ask a young athletic boy, and you’ll get one answer.
+It’s the slam-dunks, the tape measure home runs, the cheeky tweener, and the Vamos forehand.
+Kids aren’t dissecting ethics quite yet, they want to emulate what dazzles them.
 They see greatness, and they want to channel it.
-Jerseys are bought, posters are hung, autographs are sought and coveted, and the rare selfie with your favorite player the penultimate coup.
-The connection between the athlete and the fan, between the doer and the dreamer, becomes civic, emotional, almost sacred.
+Jerseys are bought, posters are hung, autographs are sought and coveted, and the rare selfie with your favorite player, the penultimate coup.
+The connection between the athlete and the fan, between the star and the starry-eyed, cuts deep, bordering on the sacred.

-Role models aren’t strictly for kids; we never age out of wanting to be better.
+Role models aren’t strictly for kids.
 Ask an adult and you’ll get a far different answer.
-Adults model more age-appropriate behaviors.
-Punctuality, reliability, honesty, humility, empathy, calm, understanding, discipline, dignity, confidence, traits they’ve seen in the most successful people in their lives, traits that, when expressed in their own way, elicit feelings of security and maturity, all the traits they hope to embody themselves.
+We never outgrow the desire to be better, but with our athletic glory days well behind us, adults try to model more age-appropriate behaviors.
+Traits like punctuality, reliability, honesty, humility, empathy, calm, understanding, discipline, traits they’ve identified in the most successful people in their orbits.
 Good for the goose, good for the gander.
-Not possessing such qualities is disqualifying on many levels.
+For to not possess such qualities becomes disqualifying on many levels.

-So, as much as Barkley wanted to absolve his worst transgressions by saying he wasn’t a role model, life doesn’t make it so.
-Declaring “I’m not a role model” doesn’t exempt you from influence—it simply means you’re a shitty one.
-Because, like it or not, once any athlete steps onto the stage—any stage—you’re playing before Team Humanity, where the same rules apply to everyone.
+So, as much as Barkley tried to absolve himself of his worst transgressions by asserting he wasn’t a role model, life doesn’t work that way.
+It simply means you’re a lousy one.
+Because, like it or not, when any athlete steps onto the stage, any stage, they’re playing for the most important team there is, Team Humanity, where the rules of conduct and civility apply equally to everyone.

 As the scripture says, “To whom much is given, much is expected.”
 (Luke 12:48)

-For if we are all role models in one way or another, the question before us should be, how can I become the best role model I can be to the greatest number?
+We have all been given much.
+We all have influence over those around us.
+We are all role models in one way or another.
+The question before us is how I can become the most effective role model I can be to the greatest number?